-Perhaps the most obvious extension to bpfbox is the introduction of seccomp-like functionality, through which policies could specify access at the system call level in addition to the LSM hook level. eBPF already supports instrumentation of processes at the system call level through the syscalls: and raw_syscalls: tracepoint families.
+Perhaps the most obvious extension to bpfbox is the introduction of seccomp-like functionality, through which policies could specify access at the system call level in addition to the LSM hook level. eBPF already supports instrumentation of processes at the system call level through the syscalls:\ and raw\syscalls:\ tracepoint families.
 Unlike traditional seccomp-bpf, these filters could be applied externally to the target application and without relying on execution through a wrapper application (e.g., MBOX [27]) for application transparency.
 Filters could then be integrated with the existing LSM probe framework to provide one cohesive policy definition language rather than relying on two distinct solutions.

 The extensibility and flexibility of eBPF is highly conducive to integration with various aspects of the operating system, including other security solutions.
-For instance, it may be possible to integrate future versions of bpfbox with intrusion detection and prevention systems, assigning specific detection thresholds to particular rules. bpfbox could deny access to a specific set of files or prevent the execution of specific programs if the system detects an attack in progress.
-This integration could also be extended to other eBPF programs monitoring various other aspects of system behavior.
+For instance, it may be possible to integrate future versions of bpfbox with intrusion detection and prevention systems, assigning specific detection thresholds to particular rules.